kendarorg/PhpNuget/README.md

 	* Data Root: The directory in which the txt db will be placed.
 It's usually a subdir of the website but can be changed.
 	* Packages Root: The directory in which the uploaded packages will be placed.
 It's usually a subdir of the website but can be changed.
 	* php-cgi.exe: To allow the configuration of php under IIS.
+	* Allow GRAVATAR usage: Allow the search for gravatar icon to be shown on users.
 	* Allow package update via Upload: Default disabled, if enabled it is possible to overwrite the packages BUT THIS IS NOT A STANDARD BEHAVIOUR.
 	* Allow package delete: Default disabled.
 LEAVING IT ENABLED IS NOT A STANDARD BEHAVIOUR
 * When using the mysql installation